 Since then, we opened the Augusta Centre, which houses our Corner Drop-in, Youth Arcade, language training and L.L.
 Odette Place supportive housing, and have four child care centres in downtown Toronto.
 We now also offer Community Mediation and English classes in North York.

-Today, we help more than 25,000 of the city's most vulnerable people from nine different locations across the city.
+Today, we help more than 25,000 of the city's most vulnerable people from 12 different locations across the city.